csci104/site/_includes/writeups/wordle.md

 ### Requirements and Assumptions

+ - As always you may not change the signautre of the primary function provided.
- - You MAY define helper functions.
+ - You MAY define helper functions in `wordle.cpp`.
  - You must use a recursive approach to find all combinations of letters to form the length-n word.
 Failure to do so will lead to a 0 on this part of the assignment.
     - Really you should only have 1 or 2 loops to help set the characters in any given location, and maybe 1 to 2 other loops to help with various constraint checks, etc.  But to ensure you do not somehow brute-force, you may use at most 4 loops in your entire implementation in `wordle.cpp`
  - You may NOT use any functions from the `algorithm` library (nor should you really need to).